EdgeApp/edge-zignal/README.md

 source venv/bin/activate
 python -m pip install -r requirements.txt
 ```
+> Must activate virtual environment for pip install to work

 Copy the `.env.sample` to `.env` and edit `.env` with the appropriate the ENV configuration.